krivi95/pricify/README.md

 ## Introduction

-This repository contains a system for `storing prices of consumer goods and services` on a `Ethereum` blockchain.
+This repository contains a system for `storing prices of consumer goods and services` 📈.
+Price history is stored on a `Ethereum` blockchain.
 The Pricify system provides a solution to a `problem of fake sales and prices` that consumers are facing while making purchasing decisions.

-This system aims to fix the problem of intransparent sales and prices, bring the transparency, and help the consumers make `better economic decisions` while shopping.
+This system aims to fix the problem of intransparent sales and prices, bring the transparency, and help the consumers make `better economic decisions` while shopping 🛍️🛒.

 `Price history of items/services is stored and recorded on Ethereum blockchain via smart contracts` ([more about smart contracts](#smart-contracts)).
-By storing the price updates and changes on a public blockchain, anyone can verify the validity of the current discount.
-That will disable the merchants from manipulating the prices.
+By storing the price updates and changes on a public blockchain, anyone can verify the validity of the current discount for the item/service.
+That will disenable the merchants from manipulating the prices.

 More info: